 University campus in Michigan

-Explore 26 accredited artificial intelligence (AI) degree programs in Michigan.
-Compare schools by graduation rate, salary outcomes, and tuition—from Monroe County Community College to Michigan Technological University.
+Compare the top artificial intelligence colleges in Michigan.
+26 accredited artificial intelligence schools ranked by graduation rate, career outcomes, and value, from Monroe County Community College to Michigan Technological University.

 #1 ProgramMichigan Technological